Nomadic

 JazzTimes Magazine - March 2007

-- LA Jazz Scene
+Coast to Coast to Coast - LA Jazz Scene

 With a program of 10 new and original compositions, guitarist Tomas Janzon turns up the flame of jazz’s modern mainstream through his latest album of adventurous music.
 Featuring his L.A. band as well as groups in New York and Stockholm, he romps through an affair that pushes the guitar in a vibrant direction.
 On a Wes Montgomery-inspired number, he swings happily in a grove collective that holds true to form.
 Like Montgomery, the guitarist attains a fluid texture that settles in comfortably with attention-grabbing results.